nabeela08/gurps-csheets-app/docs/urs/urs.md

 - English Learners (students)

-- Teachers or content creators

-- Developers of frontend/mobile UI (E)

-- Backend developers & database administrators
+- Backend developers & database administrators - System maintainers

+- Content will be pre-loaded in the database (no content creation interface needed)

 <a name="sp3.2"></a>
 ### 3.2 Functional Requirements